jarbus/jarbus.github.io/content/blog/from-REINFORCE-to-r1-an-abridged-genealogy.md

 Reinforcement learning is a subfield of machine learning that can learn without human data.
 Instead, an agent can learn through interacting with its environment by taking actions and receiving rewards based on its actions.
 The agent wants to maximize its reward.

-Specifically, an agent receives an observation, $o_t$, from the environment at time $t$, and produces probabilities to select an action, $a_t$, based on the observation.
+Specifically, an environment at time $t$ with state $s_t$ sends an observation, $o_t$, to an agent, which produces probabilities to select an action, $a_t$, based on the observation.
 The environment transitions to a new state, $s_{t+1}$, and the agent receives a reward, $r_{t+1}$, based on the action it took.
 The agent's goal is to learn a policy, $\pi(a_t|o_t)$ that maximizes the expected sum of rewards, $R = \sum_{t=0}^T \gamma^t r_t$, where $T$ is the number of steps in the trajectory (sequence of states, actions, and rewards from the start to the end of an episode), and $\gamma$ is a discount factor, which reduces the value of rewards the farther into the future they are.
 There are ways to perform reinforcement learning without neural networks, but we will focus on deep reinforcement learning, where all policy actions are determined by a neural network with parameters $\theta$.

 # REINFORCE